austinseraphin/motion-accessibility/README.md

 Decrements the value of the accessibility element.
 Make sure to have the :adjustable accessibility trait set for this to work.

-### UIAccessibilityElement
+### Accessibility::Element

 If you have something in your view that does not inherit from UIView or UIControl and you want to make it accessible, you need to define it as an accessibility element.
 Accessibility elements belong to an accessibility container, in other words the view which contains them.
-To create one, just call `Accessibility::Element.new` with the container, usually self.
+To create one, just call `Accessibility::Element.init_with_accessibility_container` with the container, usually self.
 Like a UIView, an accessibility element has attributes, and you get and set them in exactly the same way.

 ```
 class CustomView < UIView